tfreifeld/Rubik-s-Cube/README.md

 # Rubik-s-Cube
 A 3D model of a Rubik's Cube - An assignment I made for a Computer Graphics elective course.
+A practice mostly on transformation matrices, using C++ with OpenGL and GLSL (GL Shading Language)

 Press: